 A lot of personal finance bloggers, particularly those pursuing financial independence, are strongly against credit cards or having any form of debt at all.
 While there are good arguments for this, personally I don’t think it’s quite as simple as that.
 The question of should you get a credit card is personal but this post […]

 When you ask young people what they’re saving for holidays, property and cars usually top the list.
-These are all worthwhile things to be putting your hard-earned cash aside for, but there is nearly always one notable omission – pensions.
-You may well be thinking “but why should I care about my pension?
-I’m young, […]
+These are all worthwhile things to be putting your hard-earned cash aside for, but pensions matter too and they’re the one notable omission.
+You may well be thinking “why do pensions matter to me?
+I’m young, not thinking […]